Holodiscus discolor

-Holodiscus discolor, commonly known as ocean spray or oceanspray, creambush, or ironwood, is a shrub of western North America.
+Holodiscus discolor, commonly known as ocean spray or oceanspray, creambush, ironwood, mountain spray, and rock-spiraea, is a shrub of western North America.

 Description

 Holodiscus discolor is a fast-growing deciduous shrub usually from to 4–5 ft in width, and up to 7 ft tall.
 Its alternate leaves are small, 5–9 cm long and 4–7 cm broad, lobed, juicy green when new.
 The young branches have longitudinal ridges.

 Cascading clusters of white flowers drooping from the branches give the plant its two common names.
 The flowers have a faint sweet, sugary scent.
 The bloom period is May to July.

 It bears a small, hairy fruit containing one seed which is light enough to be dispersed by wind.